 If you're thinking “what a joke,” look again at the performance figures above.
 Also - to put it bluntly — can a perp outrun Motorola (police radio)?
-Consider also the Prius’ supposed weak-spot in the comparison - top speed - most "police chases" and "police responses" rarely, if ever, get above 106 mph in the real world, I believe you'll find, and in fact, in many jurisdictions, police chases are no longer allowed or heavily restricted for public safety reasons.
+Consider also the Prius’ supposed weak-spot in the comparison - top speed - most "police chases" and "police responses" rarely, if ever, get above 106 mph in the real world, and in many jurisdictions, police chases are no longer allowed or are heavily restricted for public safety reasons.

 A Prius may be had with vehicle stability control and side airbags and all have traction control and electronic brake assistance.
-My point?
-Extra safety for our police officers while in a police Prius.
 Vehicle stability control apparently cuts single-car accidents by 80% (i.e. it's harder to slide off the road in the winter time or in the wet).
 The Prius is front-wheel-drive just as the Chevrolet Impala is.
-This has obvious advantages in snow areas.
+This has advantages in snow areas.

 Where are the police cars built?
 All three American squad cars are made in Canada.
 The Prius is made in Japan.

 Already, taxi drivers (known to be the hardest use of a vehicle alongside police use) are starting to adapt the Prius to their specific needs successfully — apparently, in Canada, some taxi drivers are indicating virtually no breakdowns over a quarter a million miles before trading for their next Prius — absolutely unheard of in “conventional” taxis.